seamusdemora/PiFormulae/GPIO_Using_pinctrl.md

 $ pinctrl set 26 op dh           # set GPIO 26 as output, and 'drive high'; LED ILLUMINATES!
 ```

 While LEDs are a rather trite use case, hopefully the reader can appreciate that there are many applications where driving GPIO pins 'hi' and 'lo' can be applied.
 In addition, there are many more applications where using GPIO as an **input** is useful.
-We'll look at a couple of examples in the next section.
+Next we'll look at some ***input*** examples.

 ### Using 'pinctrl' with GPIO *input*